Inspired by his own family holiday to Kerala, our CEO Sam Clark wrote this helpful guide to planning your family’s Keralan adventure.

 I’m in the extraordinarily lucky position of being able to travel regularly and justify it as work research.
 It genuinely helps us pioneer holidays for families in Asia if we have done them ourselves, especially with kids.
 There’s nothing like having such brutally honest critics in tow to make you see beyond those sepia-tinted sunglasses…

-So, this April we set off for Kerala to be ETG guinea pigs on a new suggested itinerary (though it’s worth noting here that all our holidays are completely tailor-made).
+So, this April we set off for Kerala to be ETG guinea pigs on our new suggested itinerary for young families (though it’s worth noting here that all our holidays are completely tailor-made).
 With our local partners, we had put together some new family experiences which we felt would make the best of this beautiful and fairly well-known part of Southern India, in a way that revealed the fabric of the destination.
 Personally speaking, it was quite important too.
 Would we get that holiday we needed as well as useful insights for the company?

 The south of Kerala is known to receive more visitors than the north.
 Since we first launched a Kerala programme back in 2015, we’ve tried not to follow the traditional route and add to the over-tourism of the central Keralan Backwaters.
 In the north you’ll find some gorgeous small boutique style family hotels, homestays and plantation lodges, as well as a glorious stretch of coastline with swinging palm trees and friendly locals unused to mass tourism.